 There’s plenty of time to contemplate history, geology and chemistry as the creaking wooden staircase goes on and on, round and around, down and down.
 Over a million people visit each year and it’s difficult to see how the flimsy stairs cope.
 We traipse through makeshift corridors, stooped in the gloom of some sparse electric bulbs.

 So far, Wieliczka is behaving as any mine should.
 It’s dark, dirty and dangerous.

 St Anthony’s Chapel changes all that.
-Carved by the miners into the leaden rock salt, this fairytale world glistens under the quiet, soft light.
+Carved by the miners into the lead-like rock salt, this fairytale world glistens under the quiet, soft light.
 Life-size figures sparkle in the silence.

 Our next royal encounter is a little more sedate: a traditional bust of King Kazimierz the Great, Krakow’s most famous ruler, whose name still describes the city’s revived Jewish Quarter.
 Next up was the great scientist, Copernicus, the first man to stare into the heavens and calculate that the Earth was not actually the centre of the universe after all.

-Down here, salt instead of stars decorate the ceiling.
-And although raw rock salt looks a mottled granite gray, when water seeps in the crystals dissolve to reappear in brilliant, tangled, fragile formations.
+Down in the mine, we won’t find stars.
+Instead, salt decorates the ceiling.
+Although raw rock salt looks a mottled, granite grey, when combined with water, the crystals dissolve and then reform in tangled, fragile formations.

 “We call them spaghetti and cauliflowers,” says Christopher, catching my eye.
 “For obvious reasons.”